 - Evaluation and accountability – when developing ‘ask me’ we identified that there is a significant lack of evidence on the safety and efficacy of community based interventions.
 It is essential that there is some form of monitoring in place to enable evaluation of a code word scheme, including to understand whether it is working safely and to assess the attitudes of staff, and the government can learn from the evaluation framework developed for ask me to establish this.
 Accountability for the scheme is also critical – we need to know where survivors can turn if they don’t get the response they

 1 Kelly, L, Sharp, N, Klein, R (2014).
-Finding the Costs of Freedom: How women and children rebuild their lives after domestic violence, London: Solace Women’s Aid.
+Finding the Costs of Freedom: How women and children rebuild their lives after domestic abuse, London: Solace Women’s Aid.

 2 The ask me scheme has been delivered by Scottish Women’s Aid, Welsh Women’s Aid, Women’s Aid Federation England and Women’s Aid Federation Northern Ireland across the four nations.
 At December 2019 1,164 ambassadors had been trained in England and 250 in Wales alone.